 As I started to spend a couple minutes every month budgeting, I noticed a pattern of spending behaviors that became acceptable to me.

 I have also witnessed my dad going above and beyond to save a few pennies or a few bucks.
-I never asked if this was a thrill or some sort of satisfaction by beating the game of what is the lowest price he can get?
-I guess I should not assume.
+I never asked if this was a thrill or some sort of satisfaction by beating the game of what is the lowest price he can get.

 Here are 7 actions that can cost you in the long run